Group Cabin Camps for Organized Groups

 Hickory Run - Camp Daddy Allen holds 124 people and Camp Shehaqua holds 149 people.
 The camps are open from the second Friday in April through the third Sunday in October.
 Located in a wooded setting with adjacent play fields, there are over 40 miles of hiking trails, three state park natural areas and nearby lake swimming.
 The camps share a swimming pool that is open from about June 1 to Labor Day.
 Groups must supply their own certified lifeguards.
 Camp Daddy Allen has paved walkways and railings but does not meet the new ADA accessibility standards.
 E-mail Hickory Run to request an application.

 Laurel Hill - Camp 1 holds 150 people, Camp 3 holds 124 people, and camps 5 and 8 each hold 150 people in barracks.
 The camps are open the first Friday in June to September 30.
-Located in wooded setting with open areas, the camps are near a lake for swimming, boating and fishing, and near hiking trails, visitor center, and basketball and volleyball play courts.
+Located in wooded setting with open areas, the camps are near a lake for swimming, boating and fishing, and near hiking trails, visitor center, and basketball and volleyball courts.
 E-mail Laurel Hill to request an application.